vaites/php-apache-tika/README.md

 Since 1.0 version there are some breaking changes:

-* Apache Tika versions prior to 1.15 are not supported (use [0.x](https://github.com/vaites/php-apache-tika/tree/0.x) version for 1.14 and older)
+* Apache Tika versions prior to 1.19 are not supported
+    * Use [1.x](https://github.com/vaites/php-apache-tika/tree/1.x) version for 1.18 and older)
+    * use [0.x](https://github.com/vaites/php-apache-tika/tree/0.x) version for 1.14 and older)
 * PHP minimum requirement is 7.3 or greater (use [0.x](https://github.com/vaites/php-apache-tika/tree/0.x) version for 7.1 and older)
 * `$client->getRecursiveMetadata()` returns an array as expected
 * `Client::getSupportedVersions()` and `Client::isVersionSupported()` methods cannot be called statically